 Don’t rely on unhealthy habits to help you cope with stress, because this is one-way addictions can be formed.
 It might be an easy short term fix, but you’ll pay for it in the long run.
 So don’t turn to drink, drugs, etc, to help you cope.
 Pick healthy coping options.

 Help other people

 As I’ve already suggested in a previous strategy, and in my previous article ‘Positive Psychology‘, engage in the Positive Psychology intervention of doing something for others, through such things as Acts of Kindness.
 Helping others can make us feel good by doing a good deed.

 I think this is why memes are taking over the world because they allow us to have a quick hit of humour.
 Humour, is what makes life bearable.
 So find a way to laugh at the stressful situation if you can.
 But if not, just find some time to have a good laugh at something else.
 Maybe find some good memes to look through, watch a funny film, watch a standup show, or even do something childish and let your inner child out.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences with stress and effective coping strategies in the comments section below as well.
 If you want to stay up-to-date with my blog, then sign up for my newsletter below.
-Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.